 Keep your email short, simple and to the point.
 Don’t force the customer to read too much, or you’ll risk the customer skipping your email altogether.

 Here’s an example of a short, simple email template we have found to be highly effective for a wide range of different businesses:

 When customers click a high star rating in this email, they get sent to a web page that asks them to write a review.

 But the customers who click a low star rating in the email get sent to a web page that asks for private feedback on how the business could earn a better review in the future.

-To automate this pre-screening technique so you don’t have to do it manually, check out our web app’s free trial.
+To automate this pre-screening technique so you don’t have to do it manually, check out our Google review management software’s free trial.

 For more details on how to pre-screen customers for positive Google reviews, check out the “How to Get Google Reviews with High Star Ratings” section in Chapter 4 of our Ultimate Guide on How to Get Google Reviews.